GunnarGriese/gunnargriese.github.io/_posts/2023-09-26-ga4-data-redaction.md

 ### GA4 User Deletion API

-A somewhat related data control in GA4, but one of the lesser known ones is the (User Deletion API) [https://developers.google.com/analytics/devguides/config/userdeletion/v3].
+A somewhat related data control in GA4, but one of the lesser known ones is the [User Deletion API](https://developers.google.com/analytics/devguides/config/userdeletion/v3).
 Its impact on your data is more rigorous than for Data Deletion requests, as this API empowers you to facilitate the removal of all data linked to specific user identifiers.
 So, if any of the aforementioned methods failed and unwanted data slipped through, the User Deletion API serves you as a tool to delete data related to designated user identifiers found in your properties.
 Initiating these deletion requests is feasible through both Firebase projects and GA properties.
 To initiate a User Deletion API request, you must specify the user identifier type and the user identifier itself.

 Supported user identifier types include: